PiqueTickets/meta-ad-toolkit/README.md

-# meta-ad-toolkit
+# Meta Ad Toolkit for Event & Ticketing Marketers

+If you promote live events on Facebook and Instagram, you probably spend a lot of time checking dashboards, wondering whether to shift budget, and hoping you didn't miss something important.
+This toolkit gives you a thoughtful assistant inside Claude Code: it reads your ad account, summarizes what's working (and what isn't), and suggests what to try next — in plain language, with reasons you can actually act on.
+It won't change your ads unless you explicitly ask it to, and even then it shows you a preview first.

 `meta-ad-toolkit` — Claude Code skills for **event & ticketing marketers** to review Meta (Facebook/Instagram) ad performance and produce ranked, justified recommendations, plus a guarded `/build-ads` path that can mutate the ad account.
-Apache-2.0.
 The read skills are suggest-only; only `/build-ads` writes, and only behind an explicit, time-boxed authorization gate.
 Examples use a fictional brand, `Acme Events` — replace with your own in `references/account-context.md`.

 ## What's in here